simonachkar/www-simonachkar.dev/docs/tutorial-pong-with-js-html.md

 }
 ```

 For each element - background, paddles, and ball - we ensure that the images are ready (`bgReady`, `paddleReady` and `ballReady`) before placing them on the canvas at specific x and y positions.
+We use the context's `drawImage` function to render the images on the canvas.

 After drawing these elements, we move on to displaying the score.
 This involves configuring the font and text properties, followed by drawing the scores at the specified position on the canvas.

 ### 9 - The Main Game Loop

 We wrap everything together with the main game loop.
-This loop tirelessly calls the `update` and `draw` functions in succession, ensuring that the game state and the visuals are consistently updated.
+This loop calls the `update` and `draw` functions in succession, ensuring that the game state and the visuals are consistently updated.

 ```js
 var main = function () {